jakesailaranta/OfficeSetup/README.md

 # SaltStack architecture for an office environment

-A base template of SaltStack states and a Highstate for configuration of Windows and Debian-based (Debian/Ubuntu) boxes.
+A base template of SaltStack states and a Highstate for configuration of Windows Enterprise and Debian-based (Debian/Ubuntu) boxes.
 In it's current state it installs various essential programs to all machines, sets up a method to add document templates to LibreOffice for everyone in the environment, change wallpapers and install some additional purpose-specific programs dependent on the department the box has been assigned to (possible departments currently: Development, Media and Webserver).

 Built and tested on an environment of multiple Debian, Ubuntu and Windows virtual machines, with Salt Master ran specifically on Debian-11 Bullseye.
 Functionality in other Linux distros is not guaranteed.